codeface-io/SwiftNodes/README.md

 ### Remove Edges

-A `GraphEdge<NodeID: Hashable, NodeValue>` has its own `ID` type which combines the `NodeID`s of the edge's source- and target nodes.
+A `GraphEdge<NodeID: Hashable, NodeValue>` has its own `ID` type which combines the `NodeID`s of the edge's origin- and destination nodes.
 In the context of a `Graph` or `GraphEdge`, you can create edge IDs easily in two ways:

 ```swift
 let edgeID_A = Edge.ID(node1, node2)